• Address: PO BOX 334, 32 LAFAYETTE AVE., LEWIS RUN, PA 16738

 Inbound marketing goes far beyond colors and logos and even basic demographics.
 Can your team:

-If your content folks produce half-hearted, sales-y content pieces with no Google optimization, the amount you invest won’t matter much.
+If your content folks produce half-hearted, sales-y content pieces with no Google optimization, the amount you inve

 Why Invest in Inbound Marketing?
-It’s No Longer a Choice
+Because You Have No Choice

-Because of how inbound marketing works, it takes 6-12 to move the needle, even if you’re investing $4K-$10K.
+Because of how inbound marketing works, it takes 6-12 months to move the needle, even if you’re investing $10K.
 When you only dip a toe in with $1K-$2K, you’re in for an extra-long wait for results.

 Because inbound marketing’s ROI is so substantial (when the right folks are running it), it’s 100% worth your long-term attention and dollars.
 For more proof that inbound marketing does work, see these full case studies: